 About

-The Edinburgh Sir Walter Scott Club has had many distinguished statesmen, novelists, historians and men of letters as its President - including Stanley Baldwin, John Buchan, Alec Douglas-Home, Harold Macmillan, David Daiches, Edwin Morgan, Dorothy Dunnett, Paul H. Scott, Magnus Magnusson, Tom Fleming, and James Robertson.
-At our 100th Annual Dinner, we were honoured to have HRH Princess Royal as our Honorary Guest.
+Throughout its history, the Club has been honoured to have many distinguished statesmen, novelists, historians, and literary figures as its President — including Stanley Baldwin, John Buchan, Alec Douglas-Home, Harold Macmillan, David Daiches, Edwin Morgan, Dorothy Dunnett, Paul H. Scott, Magnus Magnusson, Tom Fleming, and James Robertson.
+At our 100th Annual Dinner, we were privileged to welcome HRH The Princess Royal as our Honorary Guest.

 The Scott Monument